SuperElastix/elastix/README.md

 ## More information ##

 More information, including an extensive manual and model zoo, can be found on the [wiki](https://github.com/SuperElastix/elastix/wiki)

-For a graphical user interface in a desktop application, see the [napari plugin](https://github.com/SuperElastix/elastix_napari).

-For a simple, Pythonic, pip-installable interface, see [itk-elastix](https://github.com/InsightSoftwareConsortium/ITKElastix).

 Interactive tutorials are available in [Jupyter notebooks](https://mybinder.org/v2/gh/InsightSoftwareConsortium/ITKElastix/master?urlpath=lab/tree/examples%2FITK_Example01_SimpleRegistration.ipynb).